 First, let’s take a look at the laws that apply to underage drinking in New Jersey.

 If you are under age 21, and you are caught with an alcoholic beverage at a school, in a public place or in a motor vehicle, you could be charged with a disorderly persons offense.
 You could face a minimum fine of $500, and you could lose your driver’s license for six months.
-If you are under age 17 at the time of the offense, your license would be suspended until six months after you turn age 17.
+If you are under age 17 at the time of the offense a license suspension applies.
+Your license would be suspended until six months after you turn age 17.
 (See N.J.S.A.
 2C:33-15.)

 Additionally, under N.J.S.A.
 40:48-1.2, a municipality can enact an ordinance that makes it illegal for a person under age 21 to possess or consume alcohol on private property.
 If your municipality has such an ordinance, and you are caught violating it, then you could face a $250 fine for a first offense and a $350 fine for any subsequent offenses.
 Also, you could lose your driver’s license for up to six months.